 Despite the success of Middle of Nowhere, Ava embraces filmmaking in both the narrative and documentary styles.

 “They’re both storytelling just with different tools.
 It’s similar to going skiing or surfing.
 It’s the same activity, just as enjoyable, but using different instruments.
-I’m making a documentary right now for ESPN Films on Venus Williams.
-I shot that this summer, and I’m editing now, while also prepping my next narrative film, which I’ll shoot in February.
+I'm making a documentary right now for ESPN Films on Venus Williams.
+I shot that this summer, and I’m editing now, while also prepping my next narrative film.
 For me, it’s the same thing – telling a story and drilling down into that.”

 There’s a beauty Ava has found in writing narratives after having written documentaries.

 “My screenwriting process is very personal, not in that the story is personal, but I take every character and what they do personally.
 It’s important for me to get inside the story the same way I do a doc, where you have to crawl into the skin of your subjects and make sure that you are painting a full picture.
 I find them very similar.”

 My regular readers know how I love crawling inside people’s heads.
 Ava DuVernay's brain and passion left me humbled and in awe.
 Before even opening her script for Middle of Nowhere, I knew her words would take me on the ride of my life and open my eyes to an unfamiliar world.
 All I can say is, it was an honor to read her words and to experience the life of her characters.